 Associate Professor Ilene Durst (Immigration Law, Refugee and Asylum Law) focuses her scholarship on language and narrative theory, with particular application to appellate advocacy, immigration law and the literary representation of the legal culture.
 Before joining TJSL she clerked for the Supreme Court Appellate Division, Second Department and had extensive litigation and immigration law experience with law firms and public service organizations in New York.
 Here publications include "Lost in Translation: Why Due Process Demands Deference to the Refugee's Narrative" in the Rutgers Law Review.

-Associate Professor Linda Keller (International Criminal Law, International Issues in U.S. Death Penalty Law) is a leading expert on international human rights, including torture and the death penalty.
+Associate Dean for Academic Affairs Linda Keller (International Criminal Law, International Issues in U.S. Death Penalty Law) is a leading expert on international human rights, including torture and the death penalty.
 She previously served as Fellow for the Center for Human Rights at the University of Miami School of Law.
 Her recent work has focused on victims rights and other issues related to the International Criminal Court, and includes "Achieving Peace with Justice: The International Criminal Court and Ugandan Alternative Justice Mechanisms," in the Connecticut Journal of International Law, and "The False Dichotomy of Peace versus Justice and the International Criminal Court" in The Hague Justice Journal.

-Assistant Professor Luz Herrera (Civil Justice Seminar) has worked at the U.S. Department of Housing and Urban Development on empowerment zones and at the Southwest Voter Registration Education Project, the Mexican American Legal Defense and Educational Fund, and the Los Angeles City Attorney's Office.
+Associate Professor Luz Herrera (Civil Justice Seminar) has worked at the U.S. Department of Housing and Urban Development on empowerment zones and at the Southwest Voter Registration Education Project, the Mexican American Legal Defense and Educational Fund, and the Los Angeles City Attorney's Office.
 Before coming to Thomas Jefferson, she opened her own practice serving the under-privileged community in Compton, California.
 She now supervises TJSL’s transactional clinic, which provides legal services to underprivileged communities in San Diego County.